Rewst Terminology

 Forms

-Forms are one of the main ways to get data into a workflow.
-You can use a selection of fields, both static and dynamic, to retrieve information from a user and then that information is passed into the workflow on submission.
+Forms are one of the main ways to get data into a Rewst workflow.
+You can use a selection of fields to retrieve information from a user.
+That information is then passed into the workflow on submission.

-Both dynamic and conditional fields can be used here.
-For example, if you list groups live from your M365 tenant and then set it to a certain group, you can show other fields as a result of that.
+Both dynamic and conditional fields can be used in forms.
+For example, if you list groups live from your M365 tenant and set it to a certain group, you can show other fields as a result.

 For more information, see: Forms